wasserth/TotalSegmentator/README.md

 ### Train / validation / test split
 The exact split of the dataset can be found in the file `meta.csv` inside of the [dataset](https://doi.org/10.5281/zenodo.6802613).
 This was used for the validation in our paper.
+The exact numbers of the results for the high resolution model (1.5mm) can be found [here](resources/results_all_classes.json).
+The paper shown these numbers in the supplementary materials figure 11.

 ### Other commands